-The Counseling Development Group is a weekly meeting of students with a faculty facilitator for the purpose of continuing spiritual formation and development in ministry practice.
-Groups of 10-12 students will participate in a guided process of sharing testimonies and prayer, resourcing one another for ministry development, and practicing mutual accountability for spiritual, moral, family, community, and ministry life.
+This blended learning experience is facilitated in various formats.
+However, all counselors-in-training must complete a minimum of 1 credit in residency.
+Students engage with faculty and their peers for the purpose of continuing spiritual formation, development in ministry practice while enhancing their understanding of the multiple roles of clinical mental health counseling and ethical practice.
+Students will have the opportunity to lead a psychoeducational group or a process group.
+Groups of 10-12 students will participate in a guided process of sharing testimonies and prayer, resourcing one another for ministry development, and practicing mutual accountability for spiritual, moral, family, community, ministry life and building competencies integrating Christian Theology into traditional counseling principles and practices.
+Students will gain an understanding of how to function as competent, Christian-Mental Health Counselors.